Support Groups in Flower Mound, TX

 A support group for women who have experienced trauma in their lives.
 The group is focused on coping skills, managing stressors, communicating needs and enhancing wellness.
 The group provides a safe and gentle environment for healing.
 Please come join us.

 I am co leading an expressive arts group that is held in Flower Mound, Texas.
-This is a 12 week group is for anyone who wants to explore what girlhood means to them.
+This 12 week group will be focused on improving self esteem and self compassion while building community with other women through weekly expressive art activities.
 Think empowerment through community plus reconnecting with womanhood.
 No artistic experience required to join, and we will provide all materials!
 If you are interested in joining our Fall Woman's Art Group cohort, please email me.
 This cohort will begins sessions at the end of August 2025.
+It is a 12 week group, which ends on November 20th, 2025.

 Hosted by Eryn Butler